google-deepmind/dm-haiku/docs/index.rst

 ------------

 .. warning::
     Using JAX transformations like :func:`jax.jit` and :func:`jax.remat` inside of Haiku networks can lead to hard to interpret tracing errors and potentially silently wrong results.
-Read :ref:`transforms-caveats` to find out how to work around these issues.
+Read :doc:`notebooks/transforms` to find out how to work around these issues.

 Contribute
 ----------